chawyehsu/is-www-used-more-than-no-www/README.md

 ### Credit

-The original source code is forked from [hasvuepassedreactyet](https://github.com/stursby/hasvuepassedreactyet).
+- The original source code is forked from [hasvuepassedreactyet](https://github.com/stursby/hasvuepassedreactyet).
+- The icon is from [Flaticon](https://www.flaticon.com).